avrilfanomar/picat-plugin/README.md

 - **Structure View**:
   - Hierarchical view of predicates, modules, etc.

-- **Run Configuration**:
-  - Run Picat programs directly from the IDE
-  - Console output handling

 - **Debugging Support**:
   - Breakpoints
   - Step-by-step debugging

 ## Implementation Status

 This plugin is currently in early development.
-The basic language support and syntax highlighting are implemented, but more advanced features are still in progress.
+The basic language support, syntax highlighting, and run configuration are implemented, but more advanced features are still in progress.
+You can now configure the path to the Picat executable and run Picat programs directly from the IDE.

 <!-- Plugin description -->
 Picat Plugin provides support for the Picat programming language in IntelliJ IDEA.
-Features include syntax highlighting, file type recognition, and more to come.
+Features include syntax highlighting, file type recognition, run configuration for Picat programs, and more to come.

 Picat is a multi-paradigm programming language that integrates logic-based and function-based programming with constraint solving capabilities.

+You can configure the path to the Picat executable in Settings | Tools | Picat and run Picat programs directly from the IDE.
 <!-- Plugin description end -->

 ## Installation